Paul Holes

-Education
+Early life

-Holes studied at the University of California, Davis, from 1986 to 1990.
+Holes was born to devoutly Catholic parents.
+His family moved several times in his childhood due to his father working in the United States Air Force.
+He studied at the University of California, Davis, from 1986 to 1990.
 There he received his Bachelor of Science in biochemistry.
+His interest in scientific investigation of crimes was sparked during childhood by the television series Quincy, M.E.
+(1976-1983).

+Career

-Investigative career
+Investigative work

 Holes was sworn in as an investigator for the Contra Costa County Sheriff's Office in Martinez, California, in 1994.
 In the same year, Holes first discovered the cold case files of the East Area Rapist (EAR).
 His interest in the case was ignited and he remained close to the files, reviewing them any chance he had between active cases in Contra Costa County until a DNA break in 2001 expanded the case even further.
-When DNA from the EAR matched other unsolved murder crimes throughout California, the case again gained traction and had expanded in evidence.
+When DNA from the EAR matched a string of unsolved California murders committed by a killer dubbed the "Original Night Stalker" (ONS) the case again gained traction.
+Holes struck up a friendship with journalist Michelle McNamara, who coined the term Golden State Killer (GSK) to publicize the connection between the EAR-ONS cases.

+In the meantime, Holes helped investigate dozens of cases including those of convicted murderers Philip Joseph Hughes Jr. and Roger Kibbe, and looking into if Phillip Garrido was connected to other unsolved crimes after he was identified as the kidnapper of Jaycee Dugard.

-After years of gathering evidence and using as many DNA samples as he could without depleting the evidence, Holes made contact with genealogist and scientist Barbara Rae-Venter.
-Rae-Venter used DNA from the Golden State Killer to construct a genetic profile of the suspect and create a family tree that was detailed enough to narrow down the suspects to Joseph James DeAngelo.
+After years of gathering evidence for the GSK cases and using as many DNA samples as he could without depleting the evidence, Holes made contact with genealogist and scientist Barbara Rae-Venter.
+Rae-Venter used DNA from the GSK cases to construct a genetic profile of the suspect and create a family tree that was detailed enough to narrow down the suspects to Joseph James DeAngelo.

 In March 2018, Holes visited the Citrus Heights home of DeAngelo on his final day as an investigator before his retirement.
 Holes watched the home for the activity of DeAngelo, who at the time was only a leading suspect tied to the Golden State Killer rapes and murders.
 Holes decided not to approach the home for fear of causing a disturbance or tipping off DeAngelo of any suspicion of his involvement as a suspect in the case.
 Using discarded DNA samples from DeAngelo's home, detectives were able to match his DNA to that known to be from the Golden State Killer.
 DeAngelo was later taken into custody by the Sacramento Police on April 24, 2018.

 While researching the EAR case, it began to be strongly suspected by some that another high profile unsolved case, the Visalia Ransacker, and the EAR were the same person based on evidence similarity.
 However, unlike the Golden State Killer case, no current DNA link existed.
 In a 2017 interview, Holes was skeptical of the link between the two, based on credible witness descriptions, but changed his mind after the DeAngelo arrest.